Campusoft/knowledge_base/.net_core/log.md

 Request logging
 The package includes middleware for smarter HTTP request logging.

+Serilog RequestLoggingMiddleware

+The Request Logging Middleware is included in the Serilog.AspNetCore package and can be used to add a single summary log message for each request.
+When we add the UseSerilogRequestLogging() to the services collection, this in turn add the RequestLoggingMiddleWare the pipeline.

+UseSerilogRequestLogging() condenses the important information about requests handled by ASP.NET Core in one clean, streamlined, request completion event.

 ```
 [11:47:33 INF] HTTP GET / responded 200 in 910.9299 ms
 [11:47:36 INF] HTTP GET /Home/Privacy responded 200 in 17.6987 ms